MartinMalyMM/pairef/README.rst

 Please reference: M. Maly, K. Diederichs, J. Dohnalek, P. Kolenko: `Paired refinement under the control of PAIREF <https://journals.iucr.org/m/issues/2020/04/00/mf5044/index.html>`_ (2020) *IUCrJ* **7**

 *PAIREF* is developed by Martin Malý in collaboration of Czech Technical University, Czech Academy of Sciences, and University of Konstanz.
-In case of any questions or problems, please do not hesistate and write us: `martin.maly@fjfi.cvut.cz <mailto:martin.maly@fjfi.cvut.cz>`_.
+In case of any questions or problems, please do not hesitate and write us: `martin.maly@fjfi.cvut.cz <mailto:martin.maly@fjfi.cvut.cz>`_.